WE HAVE MOVED!

-Mulberry Creek CSA occupies some 10 acres of a 230 acre family farm in Spencer County, Indiana where we relocated in 2011 from SW Ohio.
-We grow sustainably produced heritage hogs and poultry, grass-fed cows, sheep, and goats, as well as mostly heirloom vegetables and fruits.
+We were in Spencer County from 2011 through 2018 on 10 acres of a 230 acre family farm where we relocated from SW Ohio.
+No matter where we are, we grow sustainably produced heritage poultry, 100% grass-fed cows, sheep, and goats, as well as mostly heirloom vegetables and fruits, and have had pasture and range raised heritage hogs and meat rabbits, too.

 To find out more, check out the rest of our site!
 Can't find what you need?
 Drop us a line.